jessonfoo/p002/week_5/4_virus_predictor/readme.md

 [Week 5 Home](./)

 # U2.W5: Virus Predictor

 ## Learning Objectives
-- objective 1
-- objective 2
-- objective 3
+- Identify and explain what code is doing
+- Create, access, and traverse nested data structures
+- Automate repetitive tasks using loops
+- Define a method's responsiblity
+- Identify and rewrite repetitive code
+- Explain `private` and discuss when it would be used

 ## Background